ibm-cloud-docs/vmware-service/vmaas/vcda-viewing.md

 {{site.data.content.vms-deprecated-note}}

-View the summary and detailed information for migrating and protecting your virtual machines (VMs) to {{site.data.keyword.vmware-service_full}} with VMware Cloud Director Availability (VCDA).
+View the summary and detailed information for migrating and protecting your virtual machines (VMs) to {{site.data.keyword.vmware-service_notm}} with VMware Cloud Director Availability (VCDA).

 ## Procedure to view a summary of VMware Cloud Director Availability details
 {: #vcda-viewing-summary}